luchachen/abootimg/README.md

 		transform it to fit inside part05)

-The original boot image has to be valid, otherwise abootimg will refuse to update it.
+The original boot image has to be valid, or abootimg will refuse to update it.

-* Creating a new Android Boot Image from scratch
+Creating a new Android Boot Image from scratch
 ------------------------------------------------

-A new boot image can be create with:
+A new boot image can be created with:

 	$ abootimg --create <bootimg> [-c "param=value"] [-f <bootimg.cfg>] -k <kernel> -r <ramdisk> [-s <secondstage>]

-Parameters are the same than above for update.
-The only difference is that kernel and ramdisk are mandatory.
+Parameters are the same as for updating an image; the only difference is that specifying the kernel and ramdisk is mandatory.

-* Working directly of Block Devices
+Working directly of Block Devices
 -----------------------------------

-Instead of manipulating Boot Image regular file, you can work directly on boot block device.
+Instead of manipulating boot images as regular files, you can work directly on block device.

-Note that, on AC100, the current kernel needs to be patched in order to have direct access to boot partitions (partitions 5 and 6).

 Some examples: